-TABLE 1 CONTEXT CLASSIFICATION MATRIX (2) Primary Measures Context Land Use Building Height Building Placement Classification (1) Distinguishing Characteristics Description Floor Levels Description C1-Natural Lands preserved in a natural or wilderness condition, including lands unsuitable for settlement due to natural conditions.
+Building Building Context Classification (1) Distinguishing Characteristics Land Use Height Floor Levels Placement C1-Natural Lands preserved in a natural or wilderness condition, including lands unsuitable for settlement due to natural conditions.
 Conservation Land, Open Space, or Park N/A N/A C2-Rural Sparsely settled lands; may include agricultural land, grassland, woodland, and wetlands.
 Agricultural or Single-Family Residential 1 to 2 Detached buildings with no consistent pattern of setbacks C2T-Rural Town Small concentrations of developed areas immediately surrounded by rural and natural areas; includes many historic towns.
-Retail Office Single-Family or Multi-Family Residential, Institutional, or Industrial 1 to 2 Both detached and attached buildings with no or shallow (<20') front setbacks C3R-Suburban Residential Mostly residential uses within large blocks and a disconnected or sparse roadway network.
+Retail, Office, Single-Family or Multi-Family Residential, Institutional, or Industrial 1 to 2 Both detached and attached buildings with no or shallow (<20') front setbacks C3R-Suburban Residential Mostly residential uses within large blocks and a disconnected or sparse roadway network.
 Single-Family or Multi-Family Residential 1 to 2, with some 3 Detached buildings with medium (20' to 75') front setbacks C3C-Suburban Commercial Mostly non-residential uses with large building footprints and large parking lots within large blocks and a disconnected or sparse roadway network.
-Retail, Office, Multi- Family Residential, Institutional, or Industrial 1 (retail uses) and 1 to 4 (office uses) Detached buildings with large (>75') setbacks on all sides C4-Urban General Mix of uses set within small blocks with a well-connected roadway network.
+Retail, Office, Multi- Family Residential, Institutional, or Industrial · · · · · Detached buildings with large (>75') setbacks on all sides C4-Urban General Mix of uses set within small blocks with a well-connected roadway network.
 May extend long distances.
 The roadway network usually connects to residential neighborhoods immediately along the corridor or behind the uses fronting the roadway.
-Single-Family or Multi-Family Residential, Institutional, Neighborhood Scale Retail, or Office 1 to 3, with some taller buildings Both detached and attached buildings with no setbacks or up to medium (<75') front setbacks C5-Urban Center Mix of uses set within small blocks with a well-connected roadway network.
+Single-Family or Multi-Family Residential, Institutional, Neighborhood Scale Retail, or Office taller buildings Both detached and attached buildings with no setbacks or up to medium (<75') front setbacks C5-Urban Center Mix of uses set within small blocks with a well-connected roadway network.
 Typically concentrated around a few blocks and identified as part of a civic or economic center of a community, town, or city.
-Retail, Office.
-Single-Family or Multi-Family Residential, Institutional, or Light Industrial 1 to 5, with some taller buildings Both detached and attached buildings with no or shallow (<20') front setbacks C6-Urban Core Areas with the highest densities and building heights, and within FDOT classified Large Urbanized Areas (population >1,000,000).
+Retail, Office, Single-Family or Multi-Family Residential, Institutional, or Light Industrial 1 to 5, with some taller buildings Both detached and attached buildings with no or shallow (<20') front setbacks C6-Urban Core Areas with the highest densities and building heights, and within FDOT classified Large Urbanized Areas (population >1,000,000).
 Many are regional centers and destinations.
 Buildings have mixed uses, are built up to the roadway, and are within a well-connected roadway network.
 Retail, Office, Institutional, or Multi-Family Residential >4, with some shorter buildings Mostly attached buildings with no or minimal (<10') front setbacks aerial and street view imagery, map analysis, and review of existing or future land use or existing zoning information.
 The Context Classification Matrix presents the primary and secondary measures thresholds for the eight context classifications.
+Appendix A illustrates the eight FDOT context classifications through case studies.
+These case studies present examples of real-world values for the primary and secondary measures that determine a roadway's context classification.